 Repairing KPBSD Running Tracks.
 KPBSD recommends support for repairing its running tracks.
 The running tracks at Homer High School, Homer Middle School, Kenai Central High School, Ninilchik School, and Soldotna High School are in disrepair and need immediate attention.
 Without maintenance or reconstruction, the tracks will be deemed unusable.
 In addition, the tracks at Skyview High School and Seward High School are in poor condition and will soon be in the same state as the other listed schools.
 Because the capital improvement process places track repair with construction and not maintenance and hence, makes attaining the necessary priority status on the state list highly unlikely, KPBSD recommends that the legislature include funds in its capital budget for the repair of the District's running tracks.
-Priority for repairs will be given to Homer High School's track.
+Priority for repairs will be given to Homer High School's track which was recently condemned and can no longer be used.